ouspg/LLM-Hackathon/README.md

 ### Docker Commands:

-- Run Docker container and open shell inside of it: `docker run -it IMAGE sh`
+- Run Docker container and open shell inside of it:
+  '''console
+  docker run -it IMAGE sh
+  '''

 ### Garak Commands: